Vivek-Nimmagadda/Creating-a-Pokedex.csv-file-using-Web-Scraping-in-Python/README.md

 I hope you enjoy the file.
 Please do let me know if you want me to include some other stats in the file.
 I hope you enjoy the dataset :)

+I would also like to acknowledge that I had used loops quite a lot in the script which might take a while to execute and I am working on making the code more efficient.
+Please let me know if you can find a more efficient way to avoid loops as much as possible and I will try to incorporate it into the script.

 You can reach out to me at viveknimmagadda@gmail.com in case of any queries.